-Statisticians, like mathematics majors, solve problems using numbers and help their organization to make sound decisions based on usable data.
+Statisticians, like mathematics majors, solve problems using numbers and help their organization to make sound decisions based on collected usable data.

 Operations Research Analysts study production, logistics, sales and other areas of operations with an eye toward solving problems, creating efficiencies and improving performance.
 They collect data from a variety of sources including employees, databases, and observations of operations.
 Operations Analysts conduct quantitative and qualitative analyses of this data.
 They organize and present their findings in ways that will inform the decisions of managers in critical areas of operation.

 Financial analysts research companies, industries, stocks, bonds and other investment vehicles for financially oriented companies like banks, insurance companies, and investment firms.
 They often apply complex mathematical models to estimate future earnings, valuations and market trends.

 Financial analysts also help other corporations to solve financial problems and gather financial data essential for decisions about their operations.

-Business analysts must be capable presenters and often use tools familiar to mathematics majors such as spreadsheets, charts, and graphs to facilitate their presentations.
+Business analysts must be capable of presenters and often use tools familiar to mathematics majors such as spreadsheets, charts, and graphs to facilitate their presentations.

 Market research analysts assess the viability of products and services.
 They help companies decide whether to introduce, modify or expand the manufacturing of products or offering of services.
 Market researchers design surveys or research models to gather data and simulate consumer responses to products/surveys.
 They conduct quantitative and qualitative analyses of the data and present their findings to marketing managers.